Skip to content

 JSON API Usage

-Many commands support --json for programmatic access:
+Many commands support --json for scripting:

 brain dump ls --json | jq '.[0].id'